aws-samples/mainframe-data-utilities/README.md

     | pd        | packed-decimal       | pic  9 comp-3  |
     | pd+       | signed packed-decimal| pic s9 comp-3  |

-    ### Length value must be in bytes.
-A 18 digit integer only takes 10 bytes.
+    The length must be in bytes.
+A 18 digit integer field, for instance, only takes 10 bytes.

+    For more information check [IBM Documentation](https://www.ibm.com/docs/en/cobol-zos/4.2?topic=clause-computational-items)

     ### Layout of the input file used for testing (in Cobol notation).